 Structured data can be defined as data that has a specific format.
 That is, the data is organized in a specific way.
 Often, this data has a predictable set of fields or categories that data falls under.

 It is invisible to most internet users, concealed among the code that makes up our websites.
 But search engines like Google and Bing reward webmasters for using structured data standards by displaying some of their content in SERP Features.
+We talk in-depth about all those features in our blog on SERP Features and how to win them.

 Structured data in terms of SEO means that the content of a webpage is organized in a way that search engines can easily understand.
 For example, if you have an event listing page on your website, you should use structured data markups to indicate the type of event, location, and date of the event.